-This course approaches business from an ethics-related perspective, providing practical information and problem solving opportunities that develop in students the knowledge and skills necessary for survival in our law-saturated society.
-The curriculum includes case studies, role plays, small group exercises, and visual analysis activities.
+This course approaches business from an ethics-related perspective, providing practical information and problem solving opportunities.
 Topics covered include torts, negligence, strict liability, contracts, warranties and consumer responsibility with auto and housing laws.
 Particular attention will be paid to ethical standards and their influence on law and overall business practices.
 Ethical issues we will investigate include acceptable risk, intellectual property, worker's rights, whistle-blowing, outsourcing, and ethical issues in marketing.